Many people in South Africa can only afford to eat maize and beans, both of which grow locally. This is boiled together into a stew called umngqusho.

 Method

-Soak the samp and beans in plenty of cold water overnight.
+Soak the samp and beans in plenty of cold water overnight

-Drain the soaking water and cover the samp and beans with fresh water.
-Add the salt.
-Bring to the boil and simmer for about 4 hours or until the samp and beans are tender.
+Add the salt, then bring to the boil and simmer for about 4 hours or until the samp and beans are tender

-Brown the onions in the butter and oil.
-Add the garlic and chillies and stir-fry for 2 minutes.
-Add the tomatoes and simmer for 3 minutes.
+Add the garlic and chillies and stir-fry for 2 minutes

-Add the tomato mixture to the samp and beans and stir to mix.
-Add a bit more water if it is to dry and simmer for 30 minutes.
-Season to taste with salt and black pepper.
-Garnish with dhania and serve.
+Add a bit more water if it is to dry and simmer for 30 minutes

 Cuisine: South African